CyWreck/CyWreck.github.io/content/posts/the-greatest-cybersecurity-revolution-predictive-ai.md

 draft: false
 hidemeta: false
 comments: false
-description: "Exploring the transformative impact of predictive AI on cybersecurity, with a focus on Wreckbot AI's proactive defense solutions."
+description: Explore the revolutionary impact of predictive AI in cybersecurity with Wreckbot AI by Cywreck.
+Discover how AI anticipates and prevents cyber threats, shifting from reactive to proactive defense strategies."
 disableHLJS: true # to disable highlightjs
 disableShare: false
 disableHLJS: false